doinkythederp/nasm-language-support/README.md

 - `nasm.validate`: If enabled, NASM Language Support will validate your assembly files.
 This is dependent on you having a `nasm` executable in your `PATH`.
 - `nasm.outputFormat`: Changes the executable output format to assemble for.
 This is neccesary to provide correct errors based on your build target.
-- `nasm.reportWarnings`: If disabled, validation warnings will be hidden during validation.
+- `nasm.reportWarnings`: If disabled, warnings will be supressed.
-- `nasm.extraFlags`: Extra flags (for example, `-w+all`) that will be added add to `nasm` when validating assembly files
+- `nasm.extraFlags`: Extra flags (for example, `-w+all`) that will be appended when running `nasm` when validating assembly files